- Management options

 - open up the woodland to allow natural regeneration to take place;

 - let more light into the stand; and

 For very small, isolated woodlands, the management of leaf litter during the autumn and winter will help to reduce re-infection levels the following year.
 However, this can be very time consuming and expensive on anything other than a small scale, and does not cure the disease, but it might buy some time.

 If there are rare, threatened or protected species with a particular requirement for ash to be present, specific advice might be needed for that site to maintain them.
 Current advice recommends a presumption against felling mature ash trees, with which some European Protected Species are associated.
 However, impact on protected species should be considered in all forest operations.
-For protected species please see this guidance.

 Currently the only effective option to reduce spread of the disease is to remove all ash leaf litter from around the trees in the autumn and winter to reduce the local source of spores the following summer.
-There is some evidence from mainland Europe that leaf removal, possibly coupled with the lower humidity levels in parkland and urban tree environments, can significantly reduce and slow the impact of Chalara.
+There is some evidence from continental Europe that leaf removal, possibly coupled with the lower humidity levels in parkland and urban tree environments, can significantly reduce and slow the impact of Chalara.

 Safe disposal of the leaves on site can be achieved by burning, burial or composting, although in some areas and circumstances disposal might need to be undertaken by a local authority.
-Guidance on managing ash leaf litter .

 Urban and veteran ash trees should be surveyed to establish the level of infection present, and the disease status of the tree should, ideally, be assessed by a professional before agreeing any work programme.